LIFENGZI1015/streamlit-llmapp/README.md

 3. Ctrl+C to stop everything

-## Deploy to Huggingface Space via Docker SDK
+## Deploy to Huggingface SpaceS via Docker SDK
 ![Alt text](./images/huggingface_streamlit_llm_app.png)

-1. Create Space in your Huggingface account
+1. Create Spaces in your Huggingface account
 - https://huggingface.co/docs/hub/spaces-overview

-2. Add OPENAI_API_KEY as secret in the Space Settings
+2. Add OPENAI_API_KEY as secret in the Spaces Settings
 - https://huggingface.co/docs/hub/spaces-overview#managing-secrets

-3. Upload or create following files to Huggingface Space
+3. Upload or create following files to Huggingface Spaces
 ![Alt text](./images/huggingface_space_files.png)

 Please note that Dockerfile_hf in this repo is used to deploy streamlit llm app on Huggingface.
 Change name when you upload it to Huggingface.